Indian Institute of Information Technology, Sri City

 The Indian Institute of Information Technology, Sri City is an educational institute of national importance located in Sri City, Tirupati district, Andhra Pradesh, India.
 It was created by the Ministry of Human Resource Development, Government of India, under a partnership with the Andhra Pradesh Government and Sri City consortium.
 The IIIT campus at Sri City is spread over 80 acre.
 The institute is run by the Board of Governors of the IIIT Society.
-The Board of Governors include representatives of MHRD, GoAP, and Industry Partners as well as eminent people from academia, industry, and civil society.
+The Board of Governors includes representatives of MHRD, GoAP, and Industry Partners as well as eminent people from academia, industry, and civil society.

 History

 The Indian Institute of Information Technology Sri City started its first batch in 2013 with IIIT Hyderabad as the mentor institute.

 Location

 The Indian Institute of Information Technology is situated in Sri City, which is a planned integrated business city located 55 km north of Chennai on NH 16 along the border of Andhra Pradesh (AP) and Tamil Nadu (TN) states of India.
 Much of Sri City area is in Tirupati district.
 The Satish Dhawan Space Centre (SHAR), India's satellite/rocket launching center is located at Sriharikota, on the eastern side of Pulicat Lake which separates Sri City and the satellite launching station.
 Sri City is the largest industrial park in South India spread over 7,500 acre of land in close proximity to Chennai.